lailanelkoussy/mcp-first-birthday/README-agent.md

 ### 🎯 Why This Matters for Education

 Understanding large codebases is a **fundamental skill** for software engineers.
-As explained in the [main README](./README.md), at **EPITA** (École pour l'informatique et les techniques avancées), students work on increasingly complex projects and need to understand codebases — whether their own, their teammates', or open-source libraries.
+At **EPITA** (École pour l'informatique et les techniques avancées), students work on increasingly complex projects and need to understand codebases — whether their own, their teammates', or open-source libraries.

 LLM-based coding assistants face significant challenges with large repositories: context window limitations, lack of structural awareness, missing relationships, and inefficient search. **EPITA CodeVoyager** solves these problems by using MCP tools to **search**, **navigate**, and **understand** code repositories intelligently, making it an ideal assistant for developers, students, and educators exploring complex codebases.

 ## 🔬 Use Case: EPITA Coding Courses

-Just like the [EPITA Codebase Knowledge Graph MCP Server](./README.md), **EPITA CodeVoyager** was developed with **educational applications** in mind, specifically to support **EPITA coding courses**.
+**EPITA CodeVoyager** was developed with **educational applications** in mind, specifically to support **EPITA coding courses**.

 ### 🎯 The Educational Challenge